 Good luck with your submission!

-You’ve worked hard, and now you know how to proofread your essay like a pro: once it’s ready, don’t put it off, get it handed in, get it off your mind, and relax.
+You’ve worked hard, and now you know how to proofread your essay, thesis, dissertation or research paper like a pro!
+So once it’s ready, don’t put it off, get it handed in, get it off your mind, and relax.

 Until the next one… 😉